codingchili/chili-core/docs/storage.md

 The storage API's and query DSL are designed primarily for use with NoSQL databases and only support storing homogeneous objects.
 The storage implementations are standalone and are optional, it's entirely possible to use MongoDB for example directly, or with the Vert.x APIs.

 The API is modeled around a "queryable" map and inspired by the Hazelcast IMap interface.
 This results in a very convenient object store with a fast lookup on the primary key, while also supporting queries with indexes.
-Most implementations will create an index on-the-fly when that attribute is queried.

 All examples uses the `Account` class which implements `Storable`.